Outlier detection and trimmed estimation for general functional data: Simulations

-We simulated data from the model $X(t)=\sum_{k=1}^{\infty }Z_{k}\sqrt{ \lambda _{k}}\phi _{k}(t)$ with $Z_{k}$s independent with $N(0,1)$ distribution, and $\phi _{k}(t)=\sqrt{2}\sin (\pi kt)$ for $t\in \lbrack 0,1] $.
-Two sequences of eigenvalues were considered: a slow-decaying sequence $\lambda _{k}=1/\{k(k+1)\}$ (Model 1) and a fast-decaying sequence $ \lambda _{k}=1/2^{k}$ (Model 2); note that $\sum_{k=1}^{\infty }\lambda _{k}=1$ for both models.
-For practical purposes, Model 2 behaves like a finite-dimensional model, since the first five terms account for 97\% of the total variability; Model 1, on the other hand, needs 31 terms to accumulate the same proportion of the variability, so it can be seen as a truly infinite-dimensional model.
-For the actual data generation we truncated Model 1 at the 1000th term and Model 2 at the 10th term, which represent 99.9\% of the total variability in both cases.
-The curves were sampled on an equally spaced grid of 50 points.
-The sample size was $n=100$ for all the scenarios described below, and each case was replicated 500 times.
+\item The trimmed estimators introduced in this article, with hard and soft rejection weights.
+For hard-rejection weights, 20\% and 50\% fixed trimming was considered as well as the adaptive $\beta $ estimated with Gamma mixtures; for the soft-rejection weight (\ref{eq:weight_function_g}), the parameters $\beta _{1}=.50$ and $\beta =.20$ were used.
+In all cases, the radii were computed with $\alpha =.50$ (simulations with $\alpha =.20$ were also run but not reported here, because the estimator's performance was uniformly worse than for $\alpha =.50$). \end{itemize}

-First we studied the behavior of the sample mean, the median, trimmed means with hard-rejection weights, and trimmed means with soft-rejection weights (defined through the function (\ref{eq:weight_function_g})).
-For the hard-rejection trimmed means we considered the four possible combinations of the parameters $\alpha =.20$, $\alpha =.50$, $\beta =.20$, and $\beta =.50$.
-For the soft-rejection trimmed mean we also considered $\alpha =.20$ and $ \alpha =.50$, but only $\beta =.20$ (the parameter $\beta _{1}$ was $.50$).
-In addition to the non-contaminated data, we generated outliers by adding $ 3\phi _{1}(t)$ to the first $n\varepsilon $ sample curves.
-Four contaminating proportions $\varepsilon $ were considered: $.10$, $.20$, $.30$ , and $.40$.
-The simulated root mean squared errors $\{E(\Vert \hat{\mu} \Vert ^{2})\}^{1/2}$ are reported in Table \ref{tab:Simulations_Mean_K3}.
-In this table, and also in Table \ref{tab:Simulations_PC_K3}, \textquotedblleft Hard(.20,.50)\textquotedblright\ denotes the hard-rejection trimmed estimator with $\alpha =.20$ and $\beta =.50$, and so on.
+The data was generated following model (\ref{eq:K-L_decomposition}) with $ \mu _{0}=0$ and $\phi _{0k}(t)=\sqrt{2}\sin (\pi kt)$, for $t\in \lbrack 0,1] $.
+The $Z_{k}$s followed different distributions for each scenario, as explained below.
+Two sequences of eigenvalues were considered: a slow-decaying sequence $\lambda _{0k}=1/\{k(k+1)\}$ (Model 1), and a fast-decaying sequence $\lambda _{0k}=1/2^{k}$ (Model 2); note that $ \sum_{k=1}^{\infty }\lambda _{k}=1$ in both cases.
+Model 2 is practically a finite-dimensional model, since the first five terms accumulate 97\% of the variability; Model 1, on the other hand, needs 31 terms to accumulate the same proportion of the variability, so it is an infinite-dimensional\ model for practical purposes.
+For actual data generation we truncated Model 1 at the 1000th term and Model 2 at the 10th term, which represent 99.9\% of the total variability in both cases.
+The sample size was $n=50$ in all cases, and the curves were discretized at an equally spaced grid of 100 points.
+Each sampling situation was replicated 2000 times; the mean absolute errors reported in Tables \ref{tab:Simulations_Mean_K3} and \ref {tab:Simulations_PC_K3} are accurate up to two significant places (we do not report Monte Carlo standard errors for reasons of space and readability).